Skip to Main Content

 Self-Archiving

 Another component of open access is self-archiving.
 This involves librarians or the authors themselves preserving e-copies of journal articles and other manuscript items within digital repositories.
 These articles are free of charge and can be reused under an open license or with the consent of the copyright holder.
-See the below resource as a guide to how repositories self-archive open access resources:

 Texas Tech University Health Sciences Center logo